What is bail?

 - The court may at the hearing of the application for bail:

-- postpone the application for no longer than 7 days;
+- postpone the application for 7 days or less;

 - obtain further information that is needed in order to make a decision regarding bail; or

-- require the prosecutor to place on record the reasons for not opposing the application.
+- require the prosecutor to place on record reasons for opposing the application.

 - The accused or his/her legal representative is compelled to inform the court whether the accused has been convicted previously of any criminal offence or whether s/he is currently out on bail in respect of any other alleged criminal offence.